rjl-climate/US-Historical-Climate-Network-downloader/README.md

-# US Historical Climate Network daily data
+# US Historical Climate Network data downloader

 [NOAA](https://www.ncei.noaa.gov/products/land-based-station/us-historical-climatology-network) maintains a [dataset of daily climate data](https://www.ncei.noaa.gov/pub/data/ghcn/daily/) for the US from 1875 to present.
 Data includes daily maximum and minimum temperatures, and precipitation, for 1,200 stations.

-The raw data is a zipped text format that requires processing for further use:
+The daily raw data is a zipped text format that requires processing for further use:

 ```text
 USC00011084192601TMAX-9999   -9999   -9999   -9999   -9999   -9999 ...